|

 of the physicist, is understood only by the scientifically literate.
 It

+is acquired.
 The problem with this sort

 of discussion, though, is that one can be swayed this way and that by